Bio

 I also blogged about parenting and OCD for a collaborative project called Easy to Love But Hard to Raise and joined the nonprofit A2A Alliance as an OCD advocate.

 In the middle of this, a charismatic entrepreneur with severe OCD drove into my imagination in a vintage Alfa Romeo sportscar and refused to leave.
 His name?
 James Nealy.
 I rewrote Dogwood Days with James as my hero and discovered my writing niche: creating characters who battle invisible disabilities with courage and the mantra, you are not your disorder.
-Thanks to James, I landed an agent and a two-book deal months before my fiftieth birthday party.
+Thanks to James, I landed an agent and a two-book deal months before my fiftieth birthday.

 Dogwood Days became The Unfinished Garden and won the 2013 Golden Quill Contest for Best First Book.
 The In-Between Hour, chosen by the Southern Independent Booksellers Alliance as a Winter 2014 Okra Pick, followed.
 The Perfect Son was honored as an Amazon First Read and a Goodreads Choice Award 2015 Nominee for Best Fiction.
 Echoes of Family was chosen as a finalist for the Women’s Fiction Writers Association’s annual Star Award; The Promise Between Us was a 2018 Nautilus Book Awards Winner (for books that foster positive change in the world) and a 2019 American Fiction Awards Finalist.